-Tell us about yourself & your childhood.
+Briefly describe your childhood.
 Where did it all begin?

 I’m originally from Caracas, Venezuela.
 I grew up in a culture obsessed with beauty.
 You walk down any street of Caracas at 6 am and women from all walks of life will be perfectly coiffured, manicured, pedicured and impeccably made up.
 No wonder why Venezuela has won the most Miss Universe pageants in history!
 My fashion inspiration came from my mother and my grandmother.
 Venezuelan women are vain, but also intelligent, spirited and strong.
 Grandma always taught me to never leave the house without lipstick and my mother has always been my fashion icon.
 Even though she was a gynaeco-obstetrician, she always looked impeccable even when wearing scrubs.
 So as a little girl, I always dreamed of being a doctor like her with a great sense of fashion!

-Talk us through your career journey.
+Please unpack your career journey.

 While I was studying Dentistry in Venezuela, I met an Australian boy through mutual friends and two years later in 2001, after completing my degree, I moved to Australia with him.
 Upon arriving in Australia, I enrolled in the rigorous program for overseas trained and in 2004 I completed the accreditation from the Australian Dental Council to become registered in Australia.
 I got a job as a Dentist for a big corporate organisation straight away and my career as a dentist in Australia began.